walwalwalides/Meeting4/Meeting4_Mobile/README.md

 ![](Meeting4_Mobile.png)

-`Meeting4_Mobile` is a Android Data Transfer Apps to Switch Packages Easily.
+`Meeting4_Mobile` is a Android App for Management team appointment.

 **Authors:**  *WalWalWalides*
 ------

-The Android App offers a new Way for better transfer WAV packages.
+The Android App offers a new Way for better Management team appointment.
 That means granting increased Productivity - That promises more and better Work in less Time.

-`Meeting4_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.
+`Meeting4_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different Software.